 We are now working to reactivate her under-active muscles and calm down the over-active muscles which have not been working properly for nearly six months.

-In her most recent treatment Jane appeared to have turned a corner — testing shows a healthy supraspinatus muscle, with far less hitching more space beneath the acromion.
+In her most recent treatment Tess appeared to have turned a corner — testing shows a healthy supraspinatus muscle, with far less hitching more space beneath the acromion.

 What remains is re-balancing the strength and coordination of the muscles, especially the upper trapezius and deltoid; and helping with the final stages of healing of the shoulder joint capsule.

-Between treatments Jane is diligent to the point of religious fervour with her stretches and exercises, which helps her to maintain the gains we achieve in treatment.
+Between treatments Tess is diligent to the point of religious fervour with her stretches and exercises, which helps her to maintain the gains we achieve in treatment.

-Our goal is to return full and pain-free function to Jane’s shoulder.
+Our goal is to return full and pain-free function to Tess’s shoulder.